Eau de Gaga

 Eau de Gaga is the second fragrance created by American singer Lady Gaga.
 The announcement and details of the fragrance were announced on her Haus Laboratories website.
 The fragrance's notes include white violet, lime, and leather, and it is marketed as being suitable for both men and women.

 Development

 In August 2014, through social networks, Gaga announced that her second fragrance by Haus Laboratories in association with Coty, Inc. was named Eau de Gaga.
 She also revealed the first promotional image from the photo shoot of her along with many men which represents how the fragrance can be worn by both genders.
 The advertising campaign was directed and photographed by Steven Klein, who worked with her first fragrance, Fame.
 It was first released in September in France, Poland, Germany, U.K., Spain and other countries of Europe.
 Asia, Oceania, Russia, Denmark and also in some European countries had their launches in November.
-In the USA and Canada, Eau de Gaga landed at retail on January 15, 2015.
+In the US and Canada, Eau de Gaga landed at retail on January 15, 2015.